yuri6839/DSA_Complete_Pattern_Recognition_Guide/README.md

 ---

 🚀 **A Senior-Level, Interview-Ready Guide to Data Structures & Algorithms**
-Designed with **Google L5+ engineering rigor**, this repository focuses on **pattern recognition, trade-offs, invariants, and complexity analysis** — not rote memorization.
+Designed with **Top Egnineering Knowledge from Books rigor**, this repository focuses on **pattern recognition, trade-offs, invariants, and complexity analysis** — not rote memorization.

 ---